vetrivera/dragadmin/README.md

 In 9 widgets `data getting from json data`,

 * First row contain `4 widgets`,each column value `divided by 5` and it show on `progress-bar`
-* Second row contain `2 widgets`,it show on values in charts,barcahrt and linechart
+* Second row contain `2 widgets`,it show on values in charts,barchart and linechart
 * Third row contain `3 widgets`, 2 rows 1 chart,the rows value `divided by 10` and it show on `progress-bar`,